Lulu Integration

 Sending orders to Lulu

-You’ll immediately be shown a new section that has you select which connected Lulu account you want to integrate with and also what shipping rate you want to use for this shipping method.
+You’ll immediately be shown a new section that has you select which connected Lulu account you want to integrate with, and also what shipping rate you want to use for this shipping method.

 You can then set the general shipping option details like the name (which is shown on the checkout page), any shipping restrictions – like what countries are valid for this option (if a customer visits from a country the shipping option isn’t valid for, it won’t show to them), and finally how much you want to charge for the shipping option (you can have shipping free by simply entering zero here).

-The next step will then be selected when this shipping option will be available, such as for specific pricing options, specific quantities, if the customer accepts/declines the bump.
-These options will be based on your product settings at this time.
+The next step will then be selected when this shipping option is available, such as for specific pricing options, specific quantities, if the customer accepts/declines the bump.

-Finally, we get to the Lulu specific options.
+Finally, we get to the Lulu-specific options.

-You’ll need to enter the Lulu package ID/SKU for that pricing option which you can generate from their price calculator as discussed above.
+You’ll need to enter the Lulu package ID/SKU for that pricing option, which you can generate from their price calculator as discussed above.

 You’ll also need to enter the URLs for your cover and interior content.

 Orders will appear in your Lulu account shortly after they complete through your ThriveCart checkout.
 They will be marked as unpaid and will get paid when you send Lulu the funds to print it or set up an auto-payment in your Lulu account.
-If your linked content does not match the settings of the SKU provided by Lulu (number of pages, for example) then the order may also be rejected and you’ll see the status of the order in your developer account at Lulu.
+If your linked content does not match the settings of the SKU provided by Lulu (number of pages, for example) then the order may also be rejected, and you’ll see the status of the order in your developer account at Lulu.

-Updated on November 7, 2022
+Updated on November 20, 2025

 Was this article helpful?